top of page

 TOMORROW'S SKILLED WORKERS

-On Tuesday, November 4, 2025, residents of the Cheboygan-Otsego-Presque Isle Educational Service District (COPESD) our communities will vote on a career and technical education (CTE) millage.
+On Tuesday, November 4, 2025, residents of the Cheboygan-Otsego-Presque Isle Educational Service District (COPESD) will vote on a career and technical education (CTE) millage.

 If approved, 100% of the revenue generated by this levy for the next six years would support the expansion and enhancement of vocational education programs in schools throughout the region.